 More than 1 million households lost between 2005 and 2008, says MBA

-More than 1 million households were lost because of the recession The deep effects of the Great Recession and the need for many families across the country to consolidate debt and save money can be seen in a new report from the Mortgage Bankers Association that shows the number of householdsdeclined from 2005-2008 despite a population increase.
+The deep effects of the Great Recession and the need for many families across the country to consolidate debt and save money can be seen in a new report from the Mortgage Bankers Association that shows the number of householdsdeclined from 2005-2008 despite a population increase.

 The report, titled What Happens to Household Formation in a Recession, found that the number of households across the country declined by 1.2 million from 2005 to 2008, despite a population increase of 3.4 million.